isabellaflores/vamos/README.md

 Keep in mind that any screen casting solution will introduce some latency, so you will want to do your homework to find the solutions with the least latency.
 With too much latency, certain games such as First Person Shooters may become difficult to play, while other types of games are less affected by latency issues.

+# Virtual Machine Installation

+In this section, I will describe the procedure to set up Vamos using a VMware virtual machine.
+In this way, a Vamos overlay can be drawn on the display of a VMware virtual machine, without needing to install any software on the virtual machine itself.
+No special memory acquisition hardware is needed for this method.
+We will use the [PCILeech 'vmware' driver](https://github.com/ufrisk/LeechCore/wiki/Device_VMWare) for this method.

+A total of 4 components will need to be installed on the <b>host</b> machine:

+* [MemProcFS](https://github.com/ufrisk/MemProcFS) - The PCILeech software that runs on the host machine, that talks to the hardware memory acquisition device installed in the virtual machine, using the [PCILeech 'vmware' driver](https://github.com/ufrisk/LeechCore/wiki/Device_VMWare).
+Please ensure that MemProcFS is configured properly, and works in a standalone fashion, before trying to use it with Vamos.
+* [Tor Browser](https://www.torproject.org/download/) - Used to protect privacy when downloading overlays, and when updating Vamos itself.
+* [ceserver-pcileech](https://github.com/isabellaflores/ceserver-pcileech) - Provides memory acquisition services
+  between the VMware host and guest machines.
+* [Vamos](https://github.com/isabellaflores/vamos) - The main program you will use to download and launch overlays, and to interact with the Vamos ecosystem.

+To use, just launch your virtual machine, Tor Browser, ceserver-pcileech, and Vamos.
+Once all 4 are running and properly configured, you can start using your Vamos overlays.

 # Developing an Overlay